nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-signoff-Sorting.md

 The pusher must apply more force than this in order to push the pedestal into the funnel.

-The actuator chosen has a force rating of about ____ suitable for this application.
+The actuator chosen has a force rating of about 4 N suitable for this application.